stanislaw/carrierwave-vips-benchmarks/README.md

 We've timed for a 1024 x 768 JPEG image and a 5120 x 3840 PNG image.

-JPEG images can be shrink very quickly by subsampling during load, so we wanted to include a PNG as well to stress the memory systems on these libraries a little more.
+JPEG images can be shrunk very quickly by subsampling during load, so we wanted to include a PNG as well to stress the memory systems on these libraries a little more.